bhits/iexhub/docs/docker-image-desc.md

 # What is IExHub?

-Information Exchange Hub (IExHub) consists of connectors, services, and transformation components intended to allow applications to interoperate with standards-based Health Information Exchange (HIE) organizations.
+The Information Exchange Hub (IExHub) consists of connectors, services, and transformation components intended to allow applications to interoperate with standards-based Health Information Exchange (HIE) organizations.

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits.github.io/consent2share/).